Flewless/Clotheshop/README.md

 ## Installation

 Only download this resource from [releases](https://github.com/Flewless/Clotheshop/releases). because this resource was build with react it can't run natively under FiveM.
 Make sure you download the .zip file as that one contains the bundled files.
-In case you would like to edit the inventory ui download the source code.
+In case you would like to edit the nui download the source code.
 To build it follow do this:

 in your console: